top of page

 The Arts Trail

 We are proud to be associated with the North Bristol Artists.
-For the last few years we have had the pleasure of singing at two venues during their annual Arts Trail.
-We can rely on a packed house in Maite's kitchen.
-At St Bart's Church Hall, and more recently at St Michael and All Angels, we played to large and appreciative audiences.
+For the last few years we have had the pleasure of singing at several venues during their annual Arts Trail.
+We've loved singing in Maite's kitchen, at St Bart's Church Hall when it was in St Andrews Park, at St Michael and All Angels, at Horfield Baptist Church and at Room 212.
 Thanks, North Bristol Artists, for letting us sing.
 We hope we didn't distract the customers from buying art.

 bottom of page